Dental Career

 Do DSOs Respect Dentists’ Clinical Autonomy?

 Every dentist has their own philosophy of patient care.
 Some take a “wait and watch” approach.
-Others favor treating problems as early in the disease process as possible to prevent progression.
+Others favor treating problems early in the disease process to prevent progression.
 No matter what your personal take on treatment is, you have earned the right to clinical autonomy.
 You worked hard to become a dentist, and you need to be able to recommend the treatments you find appropriate for each of your patients.

 Give and Take